hamishgibbs/python_with_hamish/session_1/session_1.md

   main()
 ```

-## Additional
+## Extras

-1. For some mind-bending, play around with a recursive function:
+1. For some mind-bending - play around with a recursive function:

 ```{python}
 def factorial(x):